eugeneia/erlangen/README.md

 bin/erlangen-kernel -n -e '(node :name "map-node")'
 ```

+Hint: if you use Emacs, you can start a new Erlangen instance with Slime with
+*C-u M-x slime RET /path/to/erlangen-kernel*.

-For this example to work your hostname as reported by `machine-instance` must
+For the following example to work your hostname as reported by
-resolve to the local host.
-You might need to edit your `/etc/hosts` file and
+`machine-instance` must resolve to the local host.
+You might need to edit your
-add a line like this one (your mileage may vary):
+`/etc/hosts` file and add a line like this one (your mileage may vary):

 ```
 127.0.0.1 <hostname>